boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

       * [`bls12_381_g1`:`s1`]
       * [`bls12_381_g1`:`s2`]

-#### Requirements
 Before sending, the merchant:
   - Waits until the contract storage status has been set to `OPEN` (denoted as `1`) for `required_confirmations` blocks.

-If the customer fails to fund their side of the contract within 180 minutes of sending `funding_confirmed`, the merchant will abort.
-If the decision to abort occurs after the merchant has already funded their side of the channel, call the `@reclaimFunding` entrypoint in order to retrieve the merchant's initial funding.

-Upon receipt, the customer:
+#### Customer abort conditions
+Upon receipt, the customer checks that the following are true.
+If any are false, the customer aborts:
-  - In the dual-funded case, verifies that contract storage status has been `OPEN` for `required_confirmations` blocks.
-If this check fails, the customer should reclaim their funding by initiating a unilateral close.
+  - In the dual-funded case, the customer must wait for the contract storage status has been `OPEN` for `required_confirmations` blocks before proceeding.
+If this has not occured within an arbitrary timeout period (longer than the time expected to satisfy `required_confirmations`), the customer stops waiting for the merchant to fund the channel and aborts.
+To reclaim the funds that the customer had added, the customer calls the `reclaimFunding` entrypoint on the contract.
-  - Verifies `payment_tag` which is the output of `zkAbacus.Activate()`.
-If this check fails, the customer should reclaim their funding by initiating a unilateral close.
+  - The `payment_tag`, which is the output of `zkAbacus.Activate()`, is valid.
+If not, the customer aborts by initiating a unilateral close.